Aman0740/Aman0740/README.md

 ###

-<h2 align="left">Dedicated and efficient full stack developer with 2 years experience in application layers, presentation layers, and databases.
-Certified in both F/E and B/E technologies.</h2>
+<h2 align="left">Dedicated and efficient Full Stack Developer with 2 years of experience in application layers, presentation layers, and databases.
+Certified in both Front-End and Back-End technologies.</h2>

 ###